johnatilley/johnatilley.github.io/about.md

 I'm always looking to broaden my skills and have never felt confined to a specific language.
 Exercising my capacity to adapt to new tasks is important to me.
 This industry moves too fast to stand still.

 I consider myself to be a full stack web developer.
-To me being full stack isn't just know how to spin up a server and manage a database.
+To me being full stack isn't just knowing how to spin up a server and manage a database.
 It extends beyond serving up web pages using a framework.
 It requires deep knowledge of frontend technologies but more impotantly it means to go beyond and develop a taste for good astetics, understand graphic design concepts.
-It involves knowing how media is created, even delving into video editing and drawing!
+It involves knowing how media is created, even delving into video and image editing!
 The full media stack.

 ### More Information